-Registration for the inaugural cohort of the Strategic Health & Risk Communication program has been extended to 11:59 p.m. on April 15, 2021.
+Registration for the Strategic Health & Risk Communication program has been extended to 11:59 p.m. on May 15, 2022.

 Please see the CPH SHRC registration site to sign up.